Yathu-T/ProjectGroup-2/README.md

 person associated with the test has a heart disease or not.
 Machine learning can be used to create a model based on the given data set.
 We can also deploy it on the cloud and create a good UI using frontend/backend technologies.

 3. This is for doctors who are usually busy attending to other patients that time for diagnosis becomes Rather lengthy to perform.
 Our hope is that an application to speed up the diagnosis processes will allow For doctors to speed up the time it takes to finalize results so that it would increase the efficiency Of getting patients treated.
-Also, a patient can also use this application if they have the results themselves
+Also, a patient can also use this application if they have the results themselves.

 4. Machine Learning
    -tensorflow